eProsima/Fast-DDS-docs/docs/advanced.rst

        :raw-html:`<br />`
        method to easily fill in this member from a string formatted like ``"4D.49.47.55.45.4c.5f.42.41.52.52.4f"`` :raw-html:`<br />`
-       (note that each octec must be a valid hexadecimal figure).
+       (note that each octet must be a valid hexadecimal figure).
    * - ``metatrafficUnicastLocatorList`` and ``metatrafficMulticastLocatorList``
      - Are ordinary ``LocatorList_t`` (see Fast-RTPS documentation) where the server's locators must be specified.
        :raw-html:`<br />` At least one of them should be populated.